 In the event that more than 11 applicants achieve the minimum standard in sport, the 11 places will be offered to the applicants with the highest scores in the assessment.
 In the event that more than 10 applicants achieve the minimum standard in visual arts, the 10 places will be offered to the applicants with the highest scores in the assessment.
-If at any point there are more applicants than places on the basis of aptitude in either specialism because their scores are tied, priority will be given to children living closest to the academy, using paragraph 16f.
-Any remaining applicants will then be considered along with all other applicants using the criteria in paragraphs 16c to 16f below.
+If tied scores for the last of these places in either sport or visual arts would result in more than 11 or 10 applicants being admitted respectively, criteria 15d to 15f will be used, in order, to decide which applicants will be admitted.
+Any remaining applicants will then be considered along with all other applicants using the criteria in paragraphs 15c to 15f below.

 In the event that fewer than 11 (sport) or 10 (visual arts) applicants achieve the minimum standard, they will all be admitted and the remaining places in that specialism will then be made available to applicants for the other specialism.
-If fewer than a total of 21 places are awarded to applicants who meet the minimum standard in either assessment, the places will be made available to other applicants using the criteria in paragraph 16c to 16f below.
+If fewer than a total of 21 places are awarded to applicants who meet the minimum standard in either assessment, the places will be made available to other applicants using the criteria in paragraph 15c to 15f below.

-c. the remaining places will be allocated for each of the zones 1 to 5 in paragraph 13, using the percentages stated and in the order zones 1 to 5.
+c. the remaining places will be allocated for each of the zones 1 to 5 in paragraph 14, using the percentages stated and in the order zones 1 to 5.

-In the event of more applications than places in any zone, then criteria 16d to 16f below will be used to allocate places.
+In the event of more applications than places in any zone, then criteria 15d to 15f below will be used to allocate places.
 In each zone, if there are fewer applications than places, all applicants will be admitted and the remaining places, together with any places remaining in other zones at the end of the process, will be allocated at random to all remaining applicants from all zones by an independent person.

-- d. siblings of pupils who are on the roll of the academy at the time of the application - e. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application f. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.
+- d. siblings of pupils who are on the roll of the academy at the time of the application - e. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application - f. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.